oVirt/ovirt-site/source/template/detailedhotplug.html.md

 #### Installation/Upgrade

-An upgrade script will add a missed fields.
+An upgrade script will add a missed fields to the table disks and view images.
+The tables can be changed in the future, because of changes at schema which are currently is done due to development of different features.

 #### User work-flows